mauretto78/array-query/README.md

 QueryBuilder::create($array);

-// to add an element to your array
+// to add an element to your array.
+Do this BEFORE make a query on the array
 $element = [
    'id' => 4,
    'title' => 'Patricia Lebsack',